God is Our Father

 God sending His Son, Jesus Christ, to suffer for our sins and die to overcome death takes on new meaning as well.
 God is Christ’s Father and my Father.
 He was willing to send His eldest Son as a sacrifice to save me and all of us, to bring His children home.

 Because God is my Father, Jesus Christ is my brother.
 This was an exciting realization for me when I was younger because I always wanted a brother and only had sisters.
 But it means more than that too.
-It also means that Christ loves me and our Father enough that He did what needed to be done to keep our family together.
+It also means that Christ loves me and our Father enough that He did what needed to be done (His Atonement) to keep our family together.

 Knowing that God is my Father means that I have a family, forever.
 It means that when the Bible says: